Our Mission

 • Reason

-Each one of us, with God’s help, makes a decision about how we use tradition and scripture in our lives.
-A personal relationship with God allows us to realize and celebrate our lives to the fullest.
+In the Episcopal Church, one need not check their brain at the door.
+Each one of us, with God’s help, makes use of our rational faculties, natural revelation, processes of observation, education, argument and experience.
+A personal relationship with God affords a unique window into reality and allows us to realize and celebrate our lives to the fullest.
 The gift of reason, as a complement to scripture and tradition, leads us to seek answers to our own questions and to grow spiritually.
-Being active in a community of faith strengthens us to carry our faith into the world.
-Weaving scripture, tradition and reason together, we strengthen our faith and grow as children of God.
+Sharing our journeys with others, being active in a community working out faith together, strengthens us to bear it into the world.

 The Creeds